CT-Data-Collaborative/ctdata-datapackage-publisher/README.rst

 ::

-     $ publish --datapackage <path-to-datapackage.json> --ckanapikey <your api key>
+     $ publish --ckan http://data.ctdata.org --datapackage <path-to-datapackage.json> --ckanapikey <your api key>

-You can also store your api key in an environment variable called `CKANAPIKEY` and it will be read automatically.
+The CKAN url and the API Key can also be read from environment variables; `CKANURL` and `CKANAPIKEY` respectively.

 ::